Elizabeth (Lisa) Liang

 SHE / HER / HERS

-Elizabeth (Lisa) Liang is a workshop facilitator and speaker on intersectional allyship.
+Elizabeth (Lisa) Liang is a workshop facilitator and speaker on intersectional fellowship.
 An expert on intercultural identities, she is known for storytelling and delivering engaging keynotes on intercultural upbringing and intersectionality.
 She works with corporations, nonprofit organizations, and academic institutions to improve engagement, understanding, and connection—with a dual focus on validating individual life experiences and facilitating broader organizational connection.

 Intercultural & intersectional storytelling help to connect us and thus help to heal the world.